Freenove/Freenove_4WD_Car_Kit_for_ESP32/docs/source/fnk0053/codes/tutorial/0_Installation_of_Arduino_IDE_.rst

 .. image:: ../_static/imgs/0_Installation_of_Arduino_IDE_/Chapter00_01.png
     :align: center

 3. Click “Device Manager”.
 If your computer has installed CH340, you can see“USB-SERIAL CH340 (COMx)”.
-And you can click here to move to the next step.
+And you can click :ref:`here <Arduino>` to move to the next step.

 .. image:: ../_static/imgs/0_Installation_of_Arduino_IDE_/Chapter00_02.png
     :align: center